MichaelARestrepoross/data-seed-class-activity/readme.md

 Using the [JSON Server Documentation](https://github.com/typicode/json-server) and Postman, experiment with making different types of HTTP Requests.
 GET, PUT, POST, DELETE

-You will be able to make these same types of request in your React application using `fetch`
+You will be able to make these same types of requests in your React application using `fetch`

 ## Completion